typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 RETURN child4, child3
 ```

-To represent this logic in Grakn, we should create two separate rules.
+To represent this logic in Grakn, we can create two separate rules.
 The first rule infers the cousin relation.
 This rule then depends on the second rule, which infers an uncle or aunt relation.

 In the first rule, we infer the `cousinship` relation.
 The logic is as follows: